 This spring, the whole of Team Tortuga assembled, from three countries and two continents, in the Big Easy.
 We came to work, play, and build the community forward in the ways that allow us to continue to innovate together and push the boundaries of our craft.

 What we pack, as a team, is always fascinating to me.
-Every bag in the both the Outbreaker collection and the new Homebase collection was represented.
+Every bag we make in the Outbreaker collection was represented.
 As were samples of a few things we haven’t released yet.
 Angela, Concierge and Marketing team member, won the minimalist award by packing in only a large packing cube.
 For most of a week.
 Yes, really.

 When to Visit New Orleans